Voliere Zürich

-The Voliere Zürich is an aviary and veterinary hospital situated in the Arboretum in the Swiss city of Zürich.
+The Voliere Zürich is an aviary and veterinary hospital situated in the Arboretum in the Swiss city of Zurich.
 It also houses the so-called Vogelpflegestation, a unique sanatory for birds.

 Location

-The aviary is situated at the Arboretum in Enge (Zürich) on Zürichsee lake shore, being a part of the so-called Quaianlagen.
+The aviary is situated at the Arboretum in Enge (Zurich) on the shore of Lake Zurich, being a part of the so-called Quaianlagen.
 It is separated by the General-Guisan-Quai and Mythenquai roads respectively the Arboretum from the lower lake shore promenade and the Enge harbour area.

-Public transport is provided by the Zürich Tram route 5, as well as by the VBZ bus lines 161 and 165 at the Rentenanstalt stop.
+Public transport is provided by the Zurich Tram route 5, as well as by the VBZ bus lines 161 and 165 at the Rentenanstalt stop.

 History

 The so-called Vogelpflegestation, meaning a veterinary hospital respectively a sanatorium for birds, claims to be the most important emergency department in Switzerland for injured and sick wild birds, and also young birds that were fallen from their nest.
 Established in 1902, it is focused on bird rescue and information centre for the population, as well as a competence center for native and exotic birds that are emerged.
 The aviary has experienced financial issues since the city of Zürich ceased their support for the facility in 2000.
 The foundation is financed by contributions from members of its donor organization, Voliere-Gesellschaft Zürich.
 Staffing issues, as well as a higher-than-usual number of birds at the facility, are a factor in the financial situation.